GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 #### Query the tabs {: #query }

-This example only displays a list of extension and the web store pages; use the `tabs.query()`to retrieve only tabs from these URLs call.
-Create a popup JS file and add the following code:
+This example displays a list of extension and the web store pages; use the `tabs.query()`to only retrieve tabs from these URLs.
+Create a `popup.js` file and add the following code:

 {% Label %}popup.js:{% endLabel %}